MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/reference/schemas/resource/properties/exist.md

 1. When the get operation queries for an instance that doesn't exist, the returned JSON always defines the `_exist` property as `false`.

-   The resource _may_ omit the `_exist` property from the result JSON when the instance exists.
+   The resource _can_ omit the `_exist` property from the result JSON when the instance exists.

 To add this property to a resource's instance schema, define the property with the following
 snippet: